wmhilton-stoplight/platform-docs/7.-projects/adding-projects.md

 The **Create a Project** page opens with the **API** tab selected.

-> Style guide projects can be created by workspace owners aand admins only.
+> Style guide projects can be created by workspace owners and admins only.

 ## Add Stoplight Projects

 Stoplight projects offer real-time collaboration.
 Data is stored in Stoplight.
-A Git connection is not required and there is no extra setup.
+A Git connection isn't required and there is no extra setup.
 You can:

   - Create a blank project
   - Import an existing OpenAPI file